d12frosted/elpa-mirror/melpa/difftastic-readme.txt

-The difftastic is designed to integrate difftastic (https://github.com/wilfred/difftastic) into your Emacs workflow, enhancing your code review and comparison experience.
+The difftastic is designed to integrate difftastic - a structural diff tool
+- (https://github.com/wilfred/difftastic) into your Emacs workflow,
+enhancing your code review and comparison experience.
 This package automatically displays difftastic's output within Emacs using faces from your user theme, ensuring consistency with your overall coding environment.

 Configuration